Riotpiaole/4106/report.md

 ## Abstract

-* Studies shown the resolution of an image can deeply impact the performance of convolutional neural network[1].
-It further implies the demand for higher resolutions images in field of AI.
-This paper would explore this need through classification by comparing traditional preprocessing and super resolution preprocssing.

-## Project Overview

-----

 * Traditional **Convolutional Neural Network** (CNN) is seperating the an image from other by adjusting the weights of multiple nodes.
 In specific, **Maximum Pooling Arthmeatic** is selecting the most triggered nodes to linearly distinguishing one image to another.
 For classification, a node implies the **pixels intensity** of the input.
-Lower resolution might cause confusion for network to classify an image due to feature points are not clear.
+Thus it raises the hypothesis: **could a scaled lower resolution of an image might cause diffculities for classifier to properly label to a proper class**.
+This paper and implementation is a proof of concept toward this hypthesis.

+## Project Overview

+----

+* MSRN stands for **Multi-Scale Residual Network**, it is a supervisied learning model that learns to upscale the image from low resolution to a higher resolution in arbitary scale.
+This network serves a purpose of scaling an image to a given ratio by perserves the key features such as line and shape from a distorted image.

-* The reason we chose MSRN is that it has several advantages over traditional approaches.
-First of all, it is easy to reproduce the experimental results.
-Unlike most SR models which are sensitive to the subtle network architectural changes and highly rely on the network configuration, MSRN blabla.
+* The motivation for uses chose MSRN is that the model is multi-scaled.
+First of all, it is easy to reproduce the scaled SR output.
+Unlike most SR models which are sensitive to the subtle network architectural changes and highly rely on the network configuration.
 Secondly, it avoids inadequate of features utilization.
 It enhances the performance not by blindly increasing the depth of the network.
 Instead.
 Last but not lease, it has good scalability.
 Therefore, this method is easy for us to observe the result and save time of computation.

-* Overall, there are 3 training.
-In the first training, the original images are feed into denseNet directly.
-And the result will be as the baseline.
-In the second training, the image is down-scaled and then up-scaled with naive algorithm which results low resolution image.
-Then feed it into denseNet to do classification.
-In the third training, we do naïve down-scale on the image too. we feed it into MSRN.
-And after MSRN, we feed it into denseNet.
-By comparing second and third training group, we can know how much resolution improved by MSRN.
-Also, we compared the classification result of first and third training group.
-So we can compared the classification result to see the differences
+* Overall, there are 3 training steps.
+Firstly, the image is down-scaled and then up-scaled with naive algorithm which results low resolution image.
+Then feed it into classifier to predict the result.
+Secondly, the input is naive down-scale and feed into MSRN and trained.
+And the trained MSRN will be applied by generating SR images.
+SR images would then feed into classifier to train.
+By comparing the result of these classifiers, this paper can explore how much resolution improved on a same parameters classifier.

+* Since the project consists of two parts, classification and super resolution.
+Choosing a suitable datasets can lead concrete proof for the hypothesis.

 ## Datasets

 ----

-* This paper uses a annoated image dataset known as the **CIFAR-10 dataset** [2].
+* The dataset has been trained is a annoated image dataset known as the **CIFAR-10 dataset** [2](##Reference).
 It contain ten classes of images.
 As **figure 0.1** as shown, the dataset has classes of airplane, automobile , bird , cat , deer , dog , frog , horse, ship and truck.
 The CIFAR-10 contains total of 50,000 training images and 10,000 test images.
-Furthermore, the trainingsets contains exactly 5000 images for each class[2].
+Furthermore, the trainingsets contains exactly 5000 images for each class[2](##Reference).

 <!-- * <img style="max-height: 600px; max-width: 600px;" src="./figures/cifar-10-demo.png"/> -->

 * ![](./figures/cifar-10-demo.png)
   * _**figure 0.1 cifar 10 datasets** it smaple of the cifar 10 dataset_

 * The motiviation for choosing this dataset is that each object is clearly distinguishable by other class.
 It evades the concern of illumination , deformation and occlusion of the image.
 For example, the important feature points that identifies bird is clearly distinguishable then the key feature points of a truck.
-The learning curve for training such classifier is less computationally expensive than other datasets.
+The learning curve for training such classifier is less computationally expensive than other specific class driven datasets.

-* Therefore, this experiment conducts on training a identical densenet with two different of inputs, a naive resized images and output images of MSRN.
+* Therefore, this experiment was conducts on training a identical densenet [6](##Reference) with two different of inputs, a naive resized images and output images of MSRN.
 The evaluation metris of the classifiers is the test error and test loss.
 In this context, feeding naive and super resolutions images can help this paper to conclude the impact of resolution on classification in terms of test accuracy and test loss.

 ## 1. Approache Analysis